ranjeetjangra/Company-Case-Study/BYJU/Analyzing ByJu's Recovery Strategies.md

 - **Udemy** and Unacademy seem to be positioned as more general, value-oriented platforms.
 - **Toppr** appears to be positioned somewhere in between, offering a balance of specialization and affordability.

-it appears the vertical axis might represent "Premium vs. Value" or "High-end vs. Budget-friendly" The horizontal axis could be "Specialization vs. Generalization" or "Niche vs. Broad Audience".
+it appears the vertical axis might represent "Recorded Classes vs. One to One Interactions" The horizontal axis could be "Value vs. High Premium"

 ![BYJU's Perceptual Map](BYJUs_Perceptual_Map.JPG)

 - Reference
   https://www.scribd.com/document/484016294/STP-Byjus

 ## Product Offerings and Product Teardown

 ## Pricing